Deadlines and time frames are strongly enforced in the construction industry, at least when legal paperwork is concerned.

-In basic terms, the notice of commencement — also known as the “Notice of Project Commencement” or the “Affidavit of Commencement” — is the official document that declares the exact start date of a construction project.
+In basic terms, the notice of commitment — also known as the “Notice of Project Commencement” or the “Affidavit of Commencement” — is the official document that declares the exact start date of a construction project.
 This date typically coincides with the day the contractor, subcontractor, or supplier starts providing labor and/or materials to the project.

 Who files the Notice of Commencement?

+The top-of-chain party, typically the property owner or the general contractor, files the notice of commencement.
 This notice is served just before or shortly after work is performed on a project, and it is officially recorded at the local state office where the project is located.

 There are also states that require subcontractors to file a notice to inform the property owner or the general contractor that work has officially begun.
 Failure to record a notice may effectively invalidate a subcontractor’s lien rights.

-The rules vary in every state, so make sure that you know the specific lien laws that govern your project.
+Keep in mind that the rules vary in every state, so make sure that you know the specific lien laws that govern your project.

 What states require a Notice of Commencement?